Friedrich Adler (politician): Inter-war period

 While the SDAP presidency passed to pragmatic Karl Seitz, who led the party into a coalition government with the Christian Social Party, Adler served as secretary of the International Working Union of Socialist Parties in 1921.
 He was subsequently active in the formation of the Labour and Socialist International, serving as secretary-general firstly jointly with Tom Shaw then on his own until 1940, witnessing the rise of Nazism.

 The SDAP was already banned by the Dollfuss government upon the Austrian Civil War in 1934.
 After the Austrian Anschluss to Nazi Germany in March 1938, the functionaries around Otto Bauer and Joseph Buttinger moved to Brussels and later to Paris.

 World War II

-Upon the 1940 Battle of France, the party leadership fled to London, while Adler together with Buttinger immigrated to New York, US, where he established the Austrian Labor Committee in 1942.
+Upon the 1940 Battle of France, the party leadership fled to London, while Adler together with Buttinger emigrated to New York City, where he established the Austrian Labor Committee in 1942.

 In the 1943 Moscow Declarations, the Allied called for the re-establishment of a free Austria after the victory over Nazi Germany.
 Adler, who rejected the "reactionary" ideas of an Austrian nation, gradually retired from politics.

 Back in Europe from 1946, Adler moved to Switzerland, where he edited his father Victor's exchange of letters with August Bebel and Karl Kautsky.
 He returned to Vienna once, to celebrate his father's centennial anniversary in 1952 and was received with full honours.